> Folk Music > Songs > The Laird of Wariston

-And so the tear did blind her ee;
+And O the sault tear blint her ee;

-It was to gar her lord to dee.
+It was to gar her lord tae dee.

 The nurse she took the deed in hand,

-And e'er I wat her fee she won.
+And ill I wat, her fee she won.

 She cast the knot and drew the noose

-But the lass has killed her ain dear lord,
+That the lassie’s killed her ain dear Lord,

 Strike aff this dowie heid o mine.”

-They've taen her oot when nicht did fa',
+They’re taen her oot when nicht did fa,

 O Warriston, o Warriston,